Skip to contents

 Value

-A data frame with new column is_satellite_peak that flags satellite peaks.
+same object as provided in dataset with new column is_satellite_peak that flags satellite peaks

 Examples